Mare Crisium: Names

 Like most of the other maria on the Moon, Mare Crisium was named by Giovanni Riccioli, whose 1651 nomenclature system has become standardized.

 By the 17th century, Mare Crisium had acquired the name 'Caspian Sea', being labelled as such by Thomas Harriot, Pierre Gassendi and Michael van Langren.
 Ewen A. Whitaker speculates that it received this name because it occupies roughly the same position on the Moon's face as does the Caspian Sea on Earth, with respect to maps of Europe, North Africa and the Middle East.
 The English astronomer William Gilbert's map of c.1600 calls it 'Brittania' after Britain.

 Observation and exploration

 Mare Crisium is just visible from Earth with the naked eye as a small dark spot on the edge of the Moon's face.

-It is the site of the crash-landing of Soviet Luna 15 probe in 1969.
+It is the site of the 21 July 1969 crash-landing of the Soviet Luna 15 probe, occurring the same day that two Apollo 11 astronauts walked on the Moon.
 A soil sample from Mare Crisium was successfully brought to Earth on 22 August 1976 by the Soviet lunar mission Luna 24.